 Upload Third Party Artifacts via UI

 Previous support for upload of third party artifacts via the Nexus Repository Manager 2.x UI was limited.
 We’re looking to expand that, making sure there is both a user interface upload and a defined REST endpoint for uploading artifacts.
-At this time we don’t have a specific date, but this one is near the top and will be including in our planning to work on early in 2017.
+At this time we don’t have a specific date, but this one is near the top and will be included in our planning to work on in 2017.
 Let us know what you would like to see by commenting on the public story for this feature.

 Currently, this feature is a bit further down the list.
 If this is something your team needs, let us know by commenting on the story via the public, Nexus Repository Manager JIRA project.